hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend.html.md

 * `starttls` - (Optional) Control use of TLS when conecting to LDAP

+* `case_sensitive_names` - (Optional) Control case senstivity of objects fetched from LDAP, this is used for object matching in vault

 * `tls_min_version` - (Optional) Minimum acceptable version of TLS

 * `tls_max_version` - (Optional) Maximum acceptable version of TLS